* 23/09/2020 – Article updated to reflect 1903/1909 releases now *

 Next up is to ensure we don’t get newer Windows Updates than we should so enter the Settings menu and select Windows Updates

-Once we know that is good, we can now head back a page and select Check for Updates.
-You will see lots of updates available.
-This process will now take around 40 minutes to complete and you’ll to press Restart on the Windows Update page as you’ve updated manually.
+Check for Updates.
+You will see few updates available.
+This process will now take around 10 minutes to complete and you’ll need to press Restart on the Windows Update page as you’ve updated manually.
 The rest of the installation will now commence and this will take around 2 hours.

-In total, I would allow around three hours (depending on the internet connection) for your system to update initially.
+In total, I would allow around an hour (depending on the internet connection) for your system to update initially.
 You could leave this to manage itself over a few nights, but I like leaving a system installed all up to date.
 Also, ensure that you have the peripherals connected, so that when updates come down

 Any questions, drop them below.